linxmix/linx/README.md

 - it's basically an app that plays a live dj mix, except that you choose the songs

-- it is deployed and testable here: beatfn.meteor.com
+- it is deployed and testable here: linx.meteor.com

 - you have to use it in chrome - i'm using web audio api, and i've only made sure chrome works

-- since it's illegal to stream music for which i'm not paying royalties, i prevent streaming unless logged into the test account. the test account is only to be used for testing purposes.
+- since it's illegal to stream music for which i'm not paying royalties, i prevent streaming unless logged into the test account. the test account is only to be used for testing purposes. if you would like access to the content, please email me: wolfbiter -at- gmail.com

-  + *uname*: test

-  + *pword*: fairuse

 - double click either a song name (on the right) or a song in the graph (one of the red circles) to play a song
 - it takes a bit to load, so be somewhat patient